Internectio/Locuscraft/README.md

 ##Entries

-Locuscraft entries are similar in nature to a Wikipedia entry.
-What is meant by entry is simply a subject/article/category of information, such as an entry about apples.
-Wikipedia was a revolutionary creation for the internet.
-It made paper encyclopedias obsolete with its plethora of encyclopedia based knowledge that its users, not the Wikimedia Foundation, added to the website.
-What can Locuscraft use from Wikipedia's example?
-What can Locuscraft bring to the table?
+An entry is simply a subject/article/category of information, such as an entry about apples.
+Locuscraft entries are similar in nature to Wikipedia entries, but with additional kinds of information, detailed below.
+Like Wikipedia, Locuscraft will rely on its users to create the entries.

+There are of course different kinds of apples.
+You might ask how Locuscraft would differentiate between Apple, the company, and apple, the fruit.
+This would work exactly the same way it does on Wikipedia.
+There will be separate entries for each kind of apple, and there will be pages like [this](https://en.wikipedia.org/wiki/Apple_%28disambiguation%29) showing all of them when searching.

-Take a look at the [entry for Apple on Wikipedia](https://en.wikipedia.org/wiki/Apple).
+Take a look at the [entry for Apple (the fruit) on Wikipedia](https://en.wikipedia.org/wiki/Apple).
 It contains a vast amount of information about the simple fruit including its history, cultural aspects, cultivation, nutrition and then some.
-Similarly to Wikipedia's article for the apple, Locuscraft will have an entry likely with a table of contents with similar information.
-What does Wikipedia lack for the apple that the internet has, or could have?
+The Locuscraft entry will have this *kind* information *about* apples under a "description" section.
+So what other kinds of information are there for apples?
 How about recipes?
 How about what people think about apples?
 How about a place to comment on the subject?
 Videos, pictures, and other multimedia?
 Where to buy apples on the internet?
 Locuscraft's purpose is to bring the internet of information about a subject into one central place.
-This is specifically the purpose of the entry.
+This is the purpose of Locuscraft entries.
 At the moment, Locuscraft entries will include the following:

-* Basic, need-to-know, information about the subject, followed by an expandable section of additional, useful, common and uncommon information about the subject, followed by the best places (websites) on the internet to learn more about the subject.
+* Basic, need-to-know, information about the subject, followed by an expandable section headings (like Wikipedia headings) of additional,  information about the subject, followed by the best places (websites/resources) on the internet to learn more about the subject.
 * Latest news on the subject.
 * If the subject is related to a discipline or art, there will be a guide for learning that art.
 In the case of apples, this could be recipes or cultivation.
-* Videos, pictures, and other multimedia of the subject found on the internet.
+* Videos, pictures, and other multimedia of the subject found on the internet (filterable and sortable).
 * Locuscraft user statistics relating to the subject (such as users' favorite apples, percent of user's that like apples, etc.).
-* User created tasks (more about tasks below) for the subject (such as give your opinion about apples, answer a questionaire or poll about apples, contribute to apple research, etc.)
+* User created community tasks (more about tasks below) for the subject (such as opinion polls, create a header image, add information to the apple entry, etc.)
 * A list of communities/organizations/clubs relating to the subject.
 * A list of other subjects closely related to the subject.
 * Forums on the subject.